very-scary-scenario/nkd.su/PRIVACY.md

 would like to have this information modified or deleted in a way that the website doesn't give you controls for.

+### sessions

+Some nkd.su features require the use of a session cookie associated with information about what you're currently doing.
+In particular, we store:

+- the tracks that you have selected
+- which theme (dark, light, or system) you've chosen
+- your login status, if you are logged in

+These will only ever be used within your browsing session.

 ### webserver logs

 These include: